Supporting someone with a brain tumour: Help for family and friends

 These beautiful gift boxes are filled with a variety of hand picked treats and include a card for you to write your own personal message.
 You can also get 10% off when you quote BRAIN10 at the checkout or follow the link below.

-Jointly is an app created by Carers UK for carers to use to help coordinate and include a wider group of individuals in a care plan for someone.
-It is an interactive app which includes: a personalised profile about the individual being cared for which includes medication lists, a messaging service to connect with other carers, tasks list that individuals can tick off, a joint calendar and contact information.
+Jointly is an app created by Carers UK.
+It helps carers coordinate and include a wider group of individuals in a care plan for someone.
+It is an interactive app which includes: a personalised profile about the individual being cared for.
+This includes medication lists, a messaging service to connect with other carers, tasks list that individuals can tick off, a joint calendar and contact information.

 ‘What Matters Now’ provides a free personal website for someone whose life has been affected by a serious illness.
 It aims to simplify communication and help to coordinate support from friends and family.
 Individual’s websites can include: updates about what is happening with the individual (how they’re feeling, how treatments going, etc.), a guestbook for friends and family to leave messages, upload photos and a ‘lend a hand’ section that lets people know how best they can provide support (e.g. the best type and time of visit, and how to help caregivers e.g. around the house).